24EmilyLogo/quiz_game/README.md

         - Disney Sea
         - Animal Kingdom
         - Hollywood Studios
+    2- What does EPCOT stand for?
+        - Experimental Prototype Community Of Tomorrow
+        - Evolving Practical City Of Tomorrow
+        - Entertainment Park Capital Of Tomorrow
+        - Trick Question
-    2- EPCOT pavillions or what does EPCOT stand for 3- Which of these rides are featured in all of the Disney Theme Parks?
+    3- Which of these rides are featured in all of the Disney Theme Parks?
         - Haunted Mansion
         - Tower of Terror